 - Warthington Ranch

 Hunting Grounds are designated locations in multiplayer Free Roam (similar to Gang Hideouts) where players can earn experience points by hunting a particular type of animal.
-After a certain amount of animals are killed, a legendary animal appears (which are stronger than the standard animals).
+After a certain amount of animals are killed, a stronger "legendary animal" appears.

 Multiplayer Characters (Redemption)